 This is exactly the same as in our Les Paul wiring guide: the third terminal of both volume pots and the middle terminals of each tone pot need to be grounded.
 Either do this by bending the lug back onto the pot casing and soldering this in place or use a snippet of wire to bridge the two together.
 Refer to the below photos.

 The beauty of using braided wire to wire and SG is that you only need one wire, running from the toggle switch, which then grounds all four pots, before going to the jack socket.
-We will ground the pots together by soldering the outer braid to the pot casing.
+We will ground the pots together by soldering the outer braid to each pot casing as it runs past them and on it's way to the jack socket.

 Start by tinning the side of the pot casing where you intend to ground the braid.
 Tin the outer braid as well.
 With the wire against the pot, apply heat with your soldering iron and slowly flow in some solder to complete the joint.